Wellington

-Wellington's economy is primarily service-based, with an emphasis on finance, business services, government, and the film industry.
+Wellington's economy is primarily service-based, with an emphasis on government, finance, business services, and the film industry.
 It is the centre of New Zealand's film and special effects industries, and increasingly a hub for information technology and innovation, with two public research universities.
 Wellington is one of New Zealand's chief seaports and serves both domestic and international shipping.
 The city is chiefly served by Wellington Airport in Rongotai, the country's third-busiest airport.
 Wellington's transport network includes train and bus lines, which reach as far as the Kāpiti Coast and the Wairarapa, and ferries connect the city to the South Island.

-Often referred to as New Zealand's cultural capital, the culture of Wellington is a diverse and often youth-driven one.
+Often referred to as New Zealand's cultural capital, the culture of Wellington is diverse and often youth-driven.
 One of the world's most liveable cities, the 2021 Global Livability Ranking tied Wellington with Tokyo as fourth in the world.
 From 2017 to 2018, Deutsche Bank ranked it first in the world for both liveability and non-pollution.
 Cultural precincts such as Cuba Street and Newtown are renowned for creative innovation, "op shops", historic character, and food.
 Wellington is a leading financial centre in the Asia-Pacific region, being ranked 46th in the world by the Global Financial Centres Index for 2024.
 The global city has grown from a bustling Māori settlement, to a colonial outpost, and from there to an Australasian capital that has experienced a "remarkable creative resurgence".